Libby Pollock, BOD Chair

 From 2000-2010 Karen served at the YWCA of Minneapolis, leaving as the Vice President of Health and Wellness.
 Her drive to create and grow programs while building financial vitality for the organization was welcomed.
 During her tenure her team tripled the number of members and revenues.
 She was part of the team that launched the YWCA’s Racial Justice Program It’s Time to Talk: Forums on Race in 2002.

 Karen is married to Ron Warren.
-They have two adult daughters, a son in law, a beautiful granddaughter, Zora, and a rescued greyhound.
+They have two adult daughters, a son in law, two beautiful granddaughters, Zora and Zadie Jean, and a rescued greyhound.

 Scholarship Program Director

 LaTrena Stokes is a woman who knows that ALL things are possible to those who believe.

 LaTrena was destined to link arms with Jeannette Rankin Scholarship Fund in the summer of 2011 as a scholar.
 Fate would have it that she now links her passion with JRF as a staff member.
 LaTrena’s perseverance has propelled her to succeed and to help those that she cross paths with do the same.
 LaTrena has a passion for people and is dedicated to excellence.
 She has a BA from the University of Georgia in Human Development & Family Science and a BA from Andersonville Theological Seminary in Theology.
 LaTrena has received a number of awards including GA Woman of the Year Scholar and UGA Amazing Student.

 LaTrena is the proud parent of two boys Cameron and Jeremy Stokes.